 You likely won’t see grubs unless you go digging since they live beneath the surface.
 They are the larvae of Japanese beetles and are white in color with brown heads.
 Up to one inch in length, they look a bit like caterpillars.
 Their parents, the adult beetles, deposit their eggs beneath the surface of the soil so when they hatch and turn into grubs, they can use the roots of your turfgrass as food.
 When these grubs reach adulthood, they no longer look like caterpillars and instead look like beetles with metallic green heads and bodies.
 The adult beetles will dine on the grass above the surface while their larvae destroy it from below, which is why being proactive and calling your pest control service is so important.

 Grubs and their adult parents create a two-front battleground for your grass, and if you don’t do something about it, you could have extensive lawn damage.
 Unfortunately, many homeowners don’t realize that the garden-variety beetles they see are actually producing the dreaded lawn grubs.
 Our experts will help you identify if you’ve got a grub problem on your hands.

 Get Grub Control In North Texas

-For 20 years, the professionals at Lawn Lab have helped rescue lawns in the Plano area from the hungry jaws of grubs.
+For 20 years, the professionals at Lawn Lab have helped rescue lawns in North Texas from the hungry jaws of grubs.
 If you suspect you have a grub problem, don’t hesitate to give us a call.
 Our grub control treatment will swiftly eradicate these annoying critters without harming your grass, trees, shrubs, or flower beds.
 We can easily add a grub control treatment to your existing lawn care program or as a stand-alone treatment.